ecen/starcraft2-ai/README.md

 # starcraft2-ai
 Repository for bachelor-degree project with the goal of developing a StarCraft 2 AI using machine learning.

+# Simple SC2 API
+This is essentially a wrapper for PySC2 to make it immediately useable for a simple TvT agent.
+Has the following features:
+* Easy to use functions for getting PySC2 data or using PySC2 actions
+* Some abstracted actions like selecting all of a unit.
+* Support for abstracting actions that require multiple game steps to execute, like selecting a barrack and building a marine.
+This also serves as a framework to develop more actions like this.

 # Agents